 As Oscar Wilde once said, “the heart was made to be broken.”
-There are many steps and ways to mend a broken heart.
+There are many steps, ways to mend and remedies for the broken heart.
 You can start by recognizing the pain and angst, and then consciously make the decision to move forward, knowing time heals everything.

 This article has a focus on Ayurvedic medicine which includes meditation and healing methods that have been used in India for thousands of years.
 This holistic healing system is focused on balancing the mind, body, and spirit, with the goal of achieving and maintaining health and wellness.
 It involves modifying diet and lifestyle.
 Through a simple understanding and commitment to practicing these changes, you can become physically and psychologically stronger.